 - Let your child state his or her own goals – when you let your son or daughter have a say in which goals to pursue, it helps them to take ownership of the goal.

 - Expand their vision of the future – sometimes it is hard for teenagers and young adults to imagine that anything can be more important than what is going on in their lives at this very moment.
 Help them develop motivation by painting a picture of what life could be like 2, 5, or 10 years into the future.
-Once they catch the vision, the motivation to act today comes much easier.
+Once they catch the vision, the motivation to act today comes much more easily.

 - Make it achievable – previously we talked about how demotivating it is when your son or daughter feels like there is no way to accomplish a goal.
 Avoid that overwhelming feeling by making sure everyone agrees on the end goal, the steps it will take to accomplish the goal, and the time frame.